Department of Labor Logo United States Department of Labor

 These are just a sample of featured articles that appeared in this publication:

-The Classroom webpage is devoted to helping you discover valuable information about the economy and jobs that you can share with your students.
-Below are some of the K-12 resources geared towards learning about careers.
+The BLS Classroom webpage is devoted to helping people discover valuable information about the economy and careers.
+Below are some of the Classroom resources geared towards learning about careers.

 Career exploration

-Students can explore careers based on their interests.
-They will learn about the education and skills necessary for various careers, as well as the pay, job outlook, work environment, and more!
+Using this resource, current and future jobseekers can explore careers based on their interests.
+They will learn about the education and skills necessary for various careers, as well as the pay, job outlook, work environment, and more.

 Choosing a career